Bunkie History, Family Crest & Coats of Arms

 Early History of the Bunkie family

 This web page shows only a small excerpt of our Bunkie research.
-Another 79 words (6 lines of text) covering the years 158 and 1588 are included under the topic Early Bunkie History in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) covering the years 158 and 1588 are included under the topic Early Bunkie History in all our PDF Extended History products and printed products wherever possible.

 Bunkie Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bungey, Bungay, Bunker, Bunkar, Bunkey, Bunkay, Bungy and many more.

 Early Notables of the Bunkie family (pre 1700)

 More information is included under the topic Early Bunkie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bunkie family